Cherry Cornmeal Upside-Down Cake

 This post may contain affiliate links.
 Read my full disclosure policy.

-An upside-down cake is an old-fashioned dessert that is baked “upside-down” with a generous layer of butter, sugar, and fruit on the bottom of the pan.
-When the cake is done baking, it is inverted and served with the caramelized fruit on top.
-An upside-down cake is a great way to highlight any seasonal fruit, but this version, adapted from Bon Appétit and Yossy Arefi via Bake From Scratch, gives the expression “the cherry on the cake” a whole new meaning.
-As the cake bakes, the cherry juices and brown sugar caramelize into a sauce that soaks into the cake, and the cornmeal imparts a lovely delicate texture reminiscent of sweet, cakey cornbread.
+An upside-down cake is an old-fashioned dessert baked “upside-down” with butter, sugar, and fruit on the bottom of the pan.
+Once baked, it’s inverted to reveal caramelized fruit on top.
+While this type of cake works with any seasonal fruit, this version—adapted from Bon Appétit and Yossy Arefi via Bake From Scratch—truly redefines “the cherry on the cake.”
+As it bakes, cherry juices and brown sugar caramelize into a luscious sauce that soaks into the cake, while cornmeal lends a delicate texture reminiscent of sweet, cakey cornbread.

 What You’ll Need To Make Cherry Cornmeal Upside-Down Cake